fortinet/fortiadc-ingress/README.md

 The FortiADC Ingress Controller fulfills the Kubernetes Ingress resources and allows you to manage FortiADC objects from Kubernetes.
 It is deployed in a container of a pod in a Kubernetes cluster.
 The list below outlines the major functionalities of the FortiADC Ingress Controller:

- - LTo list and watch Ingress related resources, such as Ingress, Service, Node and Secret.
+ - To list and watch Ingress related resources, such as Ingress, Service, Node and Secret.
  - To convert Ingress related resources to FortiADC objects, such as virtual server, content routing, real server pool, and more.
  - To handle Add/Update/Delete events for watched Ingress resources and automatically implement corresponding actions on FortiADC.